What Marketing Agencies Can Learn From Craft Breweries

 New question.
 Why am I, a marketing and communications guy sharing all of this “stuff” about craft brewing?
 Well, in recent days, I’ve been a little troubled with a statement I’ve heard countless times over the 20 or so years I’ve been with DeeterUSA.
 When talking with prospective new clients we have often said that we view New York and Los Angeles-based agencies as our competition.
 The implication here is that we can go “toe-to-toe” with the big name agencies in public relations and advertising … the Budweisers and Millers of our industry.

 While I do agree with that sentiment, I actually think we can take it a step further.
 Instead of comparing ourselves to these big agencies, I prefer making the comparative between us (and other great, modest sized agencies around the country) to the high-end, highly successful micro brewers.
 We are nimble in our approach to communications and are able to adjust programming to ensure that we are crafting the best recipe of tactics that strategically support our clients and their products or services offerings.
 We are pioneering and inventive and willing to go the extra step to make our own brand of “brew” that is truly exceptional … and we are never satisfied.
 We are always searching for ways to make programming better.
+Similar to Salesforce who find ways to integrate chatbots and other unusual features to a website to improve customer service.

 In essence, DeeterUSA is a group of “craft marketing and communications professionals.”
 And while I am not slamming the big agencies in New York and Los Angeles, I do firmly believe that companies looking for high quality, highly effective public relations, advertising, digital/social support, and more might be well served in looking at agencies in Austin, Texas … Portland, Oregon … or Doylestown, Pennsylvania.